fourMs/MGT/README.md

 - Jensenius, Alexander Refsum (2018).
 [The Musical Gestures Toolbox for Matlab](http://hdl.handle.net/10852/65559).
 Proceedings of the 19th International Society for Music Information Retrieval Conference, Late Breaking Demos Session.
 Paris, France.

+Many examples of the use of the toolbox can be found in this master's thesis:

+- Zhou, B. (2016).
+[Video Analysis of Music Related Body Motion in Matlab](http://urn.nb.no/URN:NBN:no-54640).
+Master’s Thesis.
+University of Oslo.

 ## Credits

 Main developers: [Alexander Refsum Jensenius](http://people.uio.no/alexanje) and [Bo Shou](https://github.com/benlyyan).